 Barbuda is a haven for birdwatchers who come to see the Frigate birds and many other rare species including Ospreys, Whistling Ducks, Tropicbirds and the yellow Barbuda Warbler.
 It's known locally as the Christmas Bird and is the only one of its kind in the world.

 Ocean Point Residence & Spa is an ocean front property located at Hodges Bay, just a 10 minute drive from both the capital St Johns and the airport.
 It has a large outdoor swimming pool and a massage centre overlooking the sea.
 The air conditioned studios are decorated in Mediterranean style and have cable TV and free wi-fi.
 Each room has a private balcony from which you can enjoy the view, and a small kitchen.
 The bar and restaurant are close by and are in a beach-side setting for cocktails at sunset.
 The rates are US$140 per room per night, or US$160 with continental breakfast included.
 There is no minimum stay but note that children under the age of 16 are not permitted to stay here.
 Contact (+1268) 562-8330 or (+1268) 720-0134 or visit their website to book.

-This site has information on everyday events, the people who live here, the history and geography of Barbuda, and, if you can't find what you are looking for, we have a 'search' button on the very top right-hand corner of every page.
+This site has information on news and everyday events, on the people who live here, where you can stay and on the history and geography of Barbuda.
+And if you can't find what you are looking for, we have a 'search' button on the very top right-hand corner of every page.